Skip to main content

 It is important to frame the purpose of this monitoring accurately.
 The goal of regular prostate assessment during TRT is surveillance and the establishment of your unique physiological response to therapy.
 It is a process of gathering data to ensure your prostate remains healthy as your systemic hormone levels are brought into a more optimal range.

-The historical apprehension linking testosterone therapy directly to the onset of has been re-evaluated in light of extensive modern clinical evidence.
+The historical apprehension linking testosterone therapy directly to the onset of prostate cancer has been re-evaluated in light of extensive modern clinical evidence.
 Contemporary understanding shows that for men who are properly screened and monitored, restoring testosterone to physiologic norms does not increase the risk of developing prostate cancer.

 Think of this monitoring as creating a detailed map of your own body.
 The initial tests draw the borders and establish the landscape.
 Each subsequent test adds a new data point, refining the map and making it more detailed.
 This ongoing process allows you and your clinical team to make informed, proactive decisions based on your specific biological responses.